Eyelid Surgery: What You Need To Know

 Although different types of surgeries have varying procedural details, most eyelid surgeries proceed with the application of a local anesthetic to the eyelids, along with the creation of several small incisions around each eyelid.
 Most incisions can be hidden within eyelid folds to minimize scarring.

-If you are getting an upper blepharoplasty, Dr. Antún will form incisions in the upper eyelid crease.
+If you are getting an upper blepharoplasty at our Miami clinic, Dr. Antún will form incisions in the upper eyelid crease.
 For a lower blepharoplasty, incisions are formed under the lash line of your lower eyelid.
 After incisions have been made, Dr. Antún will remove any excess skin, tissue or fat.
 He will then seal your incisions using small sutures.
 The entire procedure normally takes around two hours.